 Now when you check which ferry to take, make sure to go for a red one.
 Those are the free City Hopper ferries.
 The blue ones are CityCat ferries and those you have to pay for.
 The same goes for the blue SpeedyCat Express Service ferries.

-There's a free ferry stop at Sydney Street Ferry Terminal, a 10-minute walk back from New Farm Park.
-At the ferry terminal by the park, only paid ferries stop.
+There's a free ferry stop at Sydney Street Ferry Terminal, a 10-minute walk from New Farm Park.
+At the ferry terminal by New Farm Park, only paid ferries stop.

 You can look at the map to see which ferry terminal you want to get off at.
 The first one at the CBD is the Eagle Street Ferry Terminal.